How to Lay Carpet

 Step 8

-With the chalk lines facing up, place a piece of wood or another solid object under the carpet to create a cutting base.
+If you need to cut the carpet, place a piece of wood or another solid object along the chalk line under the carpet to create a cutting base.

 how to lay carpet step 8